Fierce Turtle

 I have no doubt that the best deep ocean sailing boot is the handmade Le Chameau Neptune.
 It really is a great boot.
 It's robust, stands up very well against the abrasive non-slip decks of the Clipper boats and they keep your feet warm and dry.
 They also have built in gaiters - a must for a waterproof footwear solution.

 Other brands include Dubarry Ultima (wide calf is good for those with wide calves!) and Dubarry Crosshaven, Zhik, Henri Lloyd and Musto.
 But the Le Chameau is the best for cold oceans.
-You can hire a pair for as little as £45 per race leg!
-Click here for details.

 Picture